riversdark/riversdark.github.io/content/post/lgts.md

 sMAPE: 5.67%, MAE: 25.50, RMSE: 29.25, CPRS: 17.07
 ```

-The model underestimates the outcome.
-The cost of the model being TOO flexible.
-In this data set the global trend is quite clear, a simple AR model should suffice.

 ## Conclusion {#conclusion}

-In this post we studied some time series models to model global trend, local variation, and seasonality.
-Our goal is not to build the perfect model: every model should be tailor made for the specific data set.
-Rather, our goal is to build models using composable components and observing their effects on the model outcome, and make changes when necessary.
+In this post we studied some time series models for global trend, local variation, and seasonality.
+Our goal is not to build the perfect model; rather, our goal is to build models using composable components, observe their effects, and make changes when necessary, so that we can model the specific characteristics in each data set.

 The models are all based on a smoothed exponential process, which is quite flexible in its wide range of behaviours, but sometimes when modeling data with strong pattern this flexibility might not be necessary.